 Loans from the Federal Housing Administration, also known as FHA loans, help more than one million homebuyers to purchase affordable single-family homes each year.
 As a program of the U.S. Department of Housing and Urban Development (HUD), the FHA is currently the world’s largest insurer of home mortgages.
 Since 1934, the FHA home loan has been known for its affordable rates, closing cost assistance and low down payment options.
 This helps make homeownership a reality for many first-time home buyers.

 Several different types of FHA loans are available to borrowers who meet the income and credit requirements.
 These include loans for seniors, manufactured homes, and even making energy improvements on your home.
 Typically, borrowers must meet different eligibility requirements depending on the type of loan they wish to obtain.
-To explore the different types of FHA loans and to learn how to apply, review the information below.
+To explore the different types of FHA loans and learn general information about the application process, review the information below.

 What are FHA loans?

 An FHA home loan is a mortgage that is insured by the government.
 Through this option, homebuyers who meet income and credit requirements can qualify for a loan more easily.
-These loans also cover their closing costs and allow them to make a down payment as low as 3.5 percent of the home’s purchase price.
-When borrowers make their monthly mortgage payments, however, they must also make payments toward their mortgage insurance.
+These loans also cover their closing costs and allow them to make a down payment of as little as low as 3.5 percent of the home’s purchase price.
+When borrowers make their monthly mortgage payments, however, they must also make payments toward their mortgage insurance (if they make a down payment of less than 20%).

-While these loans are excellent options for first-time homebuyers who do not qualify for a conventional loan, there are plenty of options for current homeowners as well.
-These include the:
+While these loans are excellent options for first-time homebuyers who do not qualify for a conventional loan, there are plenty of options for current homeowners.
+These include:

 - HECM loan.
 Also known as the Home Equity Conversion Mortgage or “Reverse Mortgage” loan, this program is available to seniors who are at least 62 years of age.
 Seniors who already paid their mortgage in full may choose to supplement their income by withdrawing funds from their home’s equity.